ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ## Overview

-This tutorial will help you get started with BioCypher.
+This tutorial will help you get started with BioCypher in offline mode.
 You will learn how to create a simple knowledge graph with a synthetic dataset that contains information about proteins and its interactions.

 By the end of this tutorial, you will be able to: